 Handling archival records

 - Please ensure that your hands are clean and free from hand lotions and moisturizers.
 These lotions will cause the paper to stain and accelerate the deterioration process.

 - Licking your finger to turn pages will also stain the paper.
 A finger stall can be used to help turn pages, but extra care must be taken with thin and fragile folios.

 - Please handle all records carefully.
 Never force open a volume or a file.
 If you are unable to obtain information from a tightly bound spine, bring it to the attention of reading room staff.

 - Please do not lean on, or trace from any records or use them as a support for writing.

 - Please do not stack open files or place files within other files, as this places unnecessary pressure on the file and volume spine, and may lead to one of the files becoming lost or damaged.

-- If you need to flag a page use a piece of clean paper (colored paper slips are available in reading rooms for this purpose).
+- If you need to flag a page, use a piece of clean paper.
 Do not use Post-it notes or bulky objects such as pencils and spectacles as place markers.